 - Gather for an online happy hour with cocktails or mocktail.

 - Participate in an online escape room or DIY craft project.

 - Get employees excited with online "Office Olympics" and mini-games.

 - Create a virtual "campfire" and have employees share stories.

 - Play a round of virtual trivia, Jeopardy, Scattergories, The Price is Right, or Pictionary.

 - Find the suspect in a fast-paced virtual murder mystery game.

 - Get moving with a themed game of charades.

-What virtual employee recognition ideas do you recommend?
+Which virtual employee recognition ideas do you recommend?